sw704e21/dmiai/iq-test/README.md

 ```
 emily open iq-test
 ```
 then select an editor of your choice to open the Emily template for use cases.
 A Docker container with a Python environment will be opened.
 Some content needs to be downloaded the first time a project is opened, this might take a bit of time.
-Inside the container, you can find a folder named `cases` wherein you can find the use case folder `iq-test`.

 To take full advantage of Emily and the template, your code for prediction should go in `cases/wheres_waldo/ml/predictor.py`:
 ```